microsoft/sqlworkshops/SQLServerMLServices/00-Prerequisites.md

 - **Choclatey**: The *Chocolatey* tool allows you to install most of these components simply and quickly from the command-line.
 - **Windows System Updates**: Your workstation needs to be at the latest service packs and patches.
-- **Java**: Used in pre-processing Machine Learning for SQL Server, you'll need to install the latest Java language Runtime.
+- **Java** (Optional): Used in pre-processing Machine Learning for SQL Server, you'll need to install the latest Java language Runtime.
+We will not be using Java in this course, but the solution could work with Java if you desire to explore more on ML Services in SQL Server.
 - **git**: The `git` program allows you to copy this course (called a *clone*) and provides other utilities you will use during the class.
 - **Azure Data Studio**: The *Azure Data Studio*, along with various Extensions, is used for both the query and management of SQL Server Machine Learning Services.
 In addition, you will use this tool to participate in the workshop using Jupyter Notebooks.
 - **Microsoft SQL Server**: This workshop uses the *Developer Edition* of SQL Server 2019 (or higher).
 You will install SQL Server to a system where you have administration rights, so a Virtual Machine may be a better environment for you.